-- Foreign transaction fees.
-This is a surcharge on each purchase you make outside the country, charged as a percentage of the amount of the purchase.
+- Foreign transaction fees: This is a surcharge on each purchase you make outside of the country, charged as a percentage of the amount of the purchase.

 - Balance transfer fees: If you transfer a balance from another card, you may get charged this fee.
 If a balance transfer is in your plans, watch out for this one.

 - Cash advance fees: If you use your credit card to get cash at a bank or an ATM, you may be charged a cash advance fee, which can be a flat fee or a percentage of the advance amount.

 - Late payment fees: If you don’t pay at least your minimum balance on time, you can get charged a late payment fee.
 Some cards will waive this the first time a payment is late.

 Hotel and Airline Partners

 Some travel cards, even those that are not co-branded by a specific hotel chain or airline, will offer increased rewards with certain companies.

 Check the card issuer’s website to see the card’s partners, and compare the list with those vendors you prefer.
 If you don’t have a preference, look for airlines that fly out of your city, or for cards that have a number of different partners.

 What credit score do I need to get a travel rewards credit card?

 When you apply for a travel credit card, the lender will consider your credit score when deciding whether to approve you for the card.
-To qualify for the cards with the most attractive features, you’ll want an excellent, exceptional or very good credit score.
+To qualify for the cards with the most attractive features, you’ll want an exceptional or very good credit score.

-Here’s a breakdown of credit score ranges, according to credit reporting agency Experian:
+Here’s a breakdown of FICO credit score ranges:

 - Exceptional: 800 or higher